 \paragraph{Meta-regression Analysis.} Next, we aim to quantify, via a meta-regression analysis, the contributions of individual factors (country, in-domain vs. out-of-domain specialization, language, specialization approach, test set structure) on the task performance (AC-SA, AC-TD, SA, TD).
 We use the difference in performance between the specialized model and its corresponding vanilla PLM (mBERT or monolingual PLM) as the label (i.e., output, dependent) variable for the regression.
-We use the following input features (all one-hot encoded) as prediction variables: (i) country/language of fine-tuning/evaluation data\footnote{For monolingual PLMs, this is also the country/language of specialization data.}, (ii) specialization method (MLM vs. DS-Tok vs. DS-Seq), (iii) in-domain vs. out-of-domain specialization, (iv) whether the starting/vanilla PLM is monolingual (e.g., French BERT) or multilingual (mBERT), (v) and the demographic group from which the fine-tuning/evaluation data comes from (F vs. M vs. X for gender and <35 vs. >45 vs. X for age).
-We then fit a linear regressor on all data points, using either the full set of features or, in ablations, excluding certain subsets; we report the goodness of fit in terms of the average root mean square error (RMSE).
+We use the following input features (all one-hot encoded) as prediction variables: (i) country/language of fine-tuning/evaluation data, (ii) specialization method (MLM vs. DS-Tok vs. DS-Seq), (iii) in-domain vs. out-of-domain specialization, (iv) whether the starting/vanilla PLM is monolingual (e.g., French BERT) or multilingual (mBERT), (v) and the demographic group from which the fine-tuning/evaluation data comes from (F vs. M vs. X for gender and <35 vs. >45 vs. X for age).
+We then fit a linear regressor on all data points, using either the full set of features or, in ablations, excluding certain subsets; we report the goodness of fit as average root mean square error (RMSE).